 New Whimsies in Wire & Wool

-Some new at Whimsical Ewe:
+Some new at Whimsical Ewe: (but do read the update at end of page)

-NEEDLE FELTED SPINNING WHEEL THREADING HOOKS Ordinarily I carve wooden hook handles, which is grand fun, but challenging… (a euphemism for: #@*# difficult at times).
+NEEDLE FELTED SPINNING WHEEL THREADING HOOKS Ordinarily I carve wooden hook handles, which is grand fun, but challenging… (a euphemism for: #bleepin*# difficult at times).
 With a needle-felted handle instead of wood, a broader range of playful ingenuity is possible, including embellishments of beading and embroidery.

 fullsizeoutput_23f1